Apply to the OCEAN Grants Programme.

 OCEAN is part of the Blue Planet Fund (BPF) – the UK’s £500 million initiative supporting developing countries in protecting the ocean and reducing poverty.
 BPF is jointly managed by the UK’s Department for Environment, Food and Rural Affairs (Defra) and the Foreign, Commonwealth and Development Office (FCDO).

 OCEAN will fund projects that aim to reduce multi-dimensional poverty in ways which contribute to the protection, restoration, and/or benefit of the marine environment and its biodiversity.
 Funding will be awarded via two distinct pathways: Community Grants and Partnership Grants.
+In Round 2, OCEAN will be particularly interested in hearing from projects that place gender equality, disability and social inclusion (GEDSI) at their heart.

 The Community Grants pathway has been designed to meet the needs of small- to medium-sized, locally-led, in-country organisations legally registered and working in an eligible coastal-country.
 Community Grants are up to £250,000, and fund projects which last at least one year.